rails/rails/guides/source/active_support_core_extensions.md

 duplicate #=> ['foo', 'another-string']
 ```

-As you can see, after duplicating +Array+ instance, we got another object, therefore we can modify it and the original object will stay unchanged.
+As you can see, after duplicating `Array` instance, we got another object, therefore we can modify it and the original object will stay unchanged.
 This is not true for array's elements, however.
-Since +dup+ does not make deep copy, the string inside array is still the same object.
+Since `dup` does not make deep copy, the string inside array is still the same object.

-If you need a deep copy of an object, you should use +deep_dup+.
+If you need a deep copy of an object, you should use `deep_dup`.
 Here is an example:

 ```ruby
 array     = ['string']